keeema/bobril-samples/articles/01_bobril-getting-started.md

 ```
 TSLint checks your TypeScript code for readability, maintainability, and functionality errors.

 Now we can start with creating the project.
-So create some folder, e.g. _sample1_, create an empty file, _index.ts _in this folder and pass the following commands in its root:
+So create some folder, e.g. _sample1_, create an empty file _index.ts_ in this folder and pass the following commands in its root:
 ``` bash
 npm init
 npm i bobril --save